Attractions and Places to Visit in Fleetwood

 Take a boat trip from the harbor; visit the market or the two lighthouses.
 You can shop 'till you drop at the Freeport Shopping Village, factory shops with factory prices with car museum and play areas.
 Fleetwood is a charming, historic seaside town where Irish Sea meets the Wyre estuary.
 Explore miles of natural beaches and the beautiful Esplanade, stop by The Mount with its splendid views over the Marine Hall and Morecambe Bay.
 Shop on Lord Street, in the market and town centre and at nearby Freeport Fleetwood outlet centre.

 Fleetwood on the beautiful Wyre Coast is surrounded by rolling Lancashire countryside and pretty towns and villages including Cleveleys, Thornton and Poulton-le-Fylde.
 The 11 miles of stunning coast around Fleetwood pushes up to Morecambe Bay. and The Wyre Coast has a rich marine heritage, best explored at the comprehensive Fleetwood Museum.

-All love Blackpool, Britain’s best seaside resort!
+All love Fleetwood, Britain’s best seaside resort!
 Enjoy the Tower and attractions, theatres, shows and things for all the family to enjoy.
 There’s the Houndshill and a great choice of shopping in the town centre and by contrast miles of golden beach, a new promenade, three piers, the Pleasure Beach and more.

-Quieter adventurers can appreciate Blackpool’s calmer side by strolling down the newly renovated South Promenade, where they will discover contemporary artwork by pop artist Sir Peter Blake and the glittery spectacle that is the world’s largest Mirror Ball in the Great Promenade Show.
+Quieter adventurers can appreciate Fleetwood’s calmer side by strolling down the newly renovated South Promenade, where they will discover contemporary artwork by pop artist Sir Peter Blake and the glittery spectacle that is the world’s largest Mirror Ball in the Great Promenade Show.